 This has been a reminder of what I’d learned many years ago–that surfactants and other chemicals produced from botanical raw materials such as coconut can still be toxic to the the body.
 Just because it says “derived from such-and-such fruit” does not mean it’s unequivocally safe.

 Several days after publishing the post, I received a reply from QAI (via their parent company NSF) about Acure’s assertions.
-Although Acure only made claim that Behentrimonium Chloride (their “quat” ingredient) and Guar Hydroxypopyltrimonium Chloride are approved for use in NSF certified formulas, what I learned extended beyond these ingredients.
+Although Acure only made claims that Behentrimonium Chloride (their “quat” ingredient) and Guar Hydroxypopyltrimonium Chloride are approved for use in NSF certified formulas, what I learned extended beyond these ingredients.

 If you’re not familiar with QAI, Quality Assurance International is a USDA-accredited certifying agency for Organic foods and personal products.
 As a subsidiary of NSF, they’re monitored by the USDA National Organic Program and offer four different levels of Organic Certification for makers of beauty products.

 It turns out that of all the chemical compounds that I was concerned with, cetearyl alcohol is the single one of the lot that meets the lowest NSF/ANSI 305 standard–one which basically lands U.S. made products within the range of E.U. approved conventional products.
 Cetearyl alcohol is in fact, as had been stated by Acure, a fatty alcohol with a low toxicity rating.

 This is pretty troubling because NSF is a private company that straddles the line between shareholder interests and consumer safety.
 They work with the USDA, but their tiered certification criteria is not as stringent as that of the USDA Organic label for beauty products, allowing for botanical chemical processes that make for more sellable products.